Formula One Grand Prix (video game): Impact on the racing simulation genre

 Two more aspects worth mentioning are the "driving help" features, the ability to drive easily with the keyboard or another controller, and the availability of automatic transmission on most cars.
 F1GP was built on a system that allowed for an almost perfect learning-curve.
 Depending on which driving assistances were activated, the game covered playability from a pure arcade-racer level up to the most advanced sim-level available at the time.
 Players could choose to activate innovative help-functions like "brake-assistance" which would apply the brakes in time for a corner, displaying an "ideal line" on the tarmac to help learning the layout of a track, suggestions for the optimum gear, and others.
 Perhaps the most impressive achievements in that respect were the "steering help" and "throttle assistance".
 At the time F1GP was released, analogue steering wheels were far from mainstream.
 Even joysticks were still mostly digital, and in that respect no different from a keyboard.
 In order to compensate for the strict on-off nature of digital controllers, Geoff Crammond implemented a method to 'smoothen' the inputs.
 "Throttle assistance" prevented wheel spin when going on the gas.
 "Steering help" smoothened the steering actions (as an indication, one would experience cars steering slightly into corners all on their own when this help was activated).
 This was a subtle exercise, as it could give the impression of cars driving themselves when implemented too strongly.
 As experience showed, a balance was found, which turned F1GP, and its successors, into a racing game that could be fully enjoyed and played well via digital input devices.

-As an aside, it is illustrative for the depth of the game that people actually learned to overcome the need for "Throttle Assistance" when using the keyboard, and discovered that disabling it and applying the right techniques enabled "digital" drivers to go faster (at the expense of tyre wear).
-To this day F1GP remains a unique and world leading example in providing a learning curve that caters from the utter driving novice to the very advanced sim-driver.
+As an aside, it is illustrative for the depth of the game that people actually learned to overcome the need for "Throttle Assistance" when using the keyboard.
+It was discovered that disabling it and applying the right techniques enabled "digital" drivers to go faster (at the expense of tyre wear).
+To this day, F1GP remains a unique and world leading example in providing a learning curve that caters from the utter driving novice to the very advanced sim-driver.